 Linda: At least all those windmills will keep them cool.

 Morbo: WINDMILLS DO NOT WORK THAT WAY!
 GOOD NIGHT!

 - The Puppetoons short "Tulips Shall Grow" is an allegory of the Nazi invasion of the Netherlands, with the two main characters a boy and girl depicted in traditional Dutch clothes cavorting through tulip fields.

-- The Classic Disney Short "In Dutch", with Pluto the Pup delivering milk in a typical Dutch town and trying to stop a dike leak.
+- Classic Disney Shorts: "In Dutch" has Pluto the Pup delivering milk in a typical Dutch town and trying to stop a dike leak.

-- The Mickey Mouse (2013) short "Clogged" is set in Holland, with Minnie in a peasant costume working on her tulip garden and trying to fix the windmill that waters it.
+- Mickey Mouse (2013): "Clogged" is set in Holland, with Minnie in a peasant costume working on her tulip garden and trying to fix the windmill that waters it.

 - Being Ian: In "The Curse", Ian had a flashback of an incident in the Netherlands involving him hiding from girls wearing traditional clothing who are trying to capture him in a cloudy background filled with tulips and windmills.